Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Geometric set-up and preliminaries

 one finds that $T$ is a Killing vector field, satisfying $T r = T \Omega^2 = T Q = T \phi = T (U A_U) = 0$.
 In particular, the spacetime is foliated by Cauchy hypersurfaces $UV = const$, which are each spatially homogeneous with isometry group $\R \times SO(3)$. \end{proposition}

-\begin{proof} The first step is to appeal to a local well-posedness result, which would state that there is a unique smooth solution in the rectangle $(U, V) \in [0, \delta] \times [0, \delta]$ for $\delta > 0$ chosen sufficiently small (see the darker shaded region of Figure \ref{fig:char_ivp}).
-One could, for instance, appeal to Proposition 4.1 of \cite{Kommemi} -- however the issue is that our gauge choice (\ref{eq:maxwell_choice}) is not well-suited to such local well-posedness statements.

-We therefore instead first find a solution with respect to a Maxwell gauge choice adapted to such local results, for instance following \cite{Kommemi}, we impose:
+\begin{proof} We wish to appeal to a local existence result, for instance \cite[Proposition 4.1]{Kommemi}, with the caveat that our gauge choice (\ref{eq:maxwell_choice}) is not well-suited to such local well-posedness statements.
+Following \cite{Kommemi}, we firstly instead find a solution with respect to the Maxwell gauge choice:

-Standard local well-posedness results then assert that there exists a unique solution to (\ref{eq:raych_u_emkgss})--(\ref{eq:emgauge_emkgss}) in $[0, \delta] \times [0, \delta]$, with the prescribed data and the gauge (\ref{eq:maxwell_choice'}), with $A$ replaced by $A^{(0)}$ in the equations.
+\cite{Kommemi} asserts that there exists a unique solution to (\ref{eq:raych_u_emkgss})--(\ref{eq:emgauge_emkgss}) for $(U, V) \in [0, \delta] \times [0, \delta]$ with $\delta$ sufficiently small (see the darker shaded region of Figure~\ref{fig:char_ivp}), attaining the prescribed data and using the gauge (\ref{eq:maxwell_choice'}), with $A$ replaced by $A^{(0)}$ in the equations.
 In particular, Maxwell gauge-independent quantities such as $\Omega^2_{reg}, r, Q$ are already uniquely determined.

 We seek a gauge transformation that relates an $A^{(0)}$ satisfying (\ref{eq:maxwell_choice'}) to an $A$ satisfying (\ref{eq:maxwell_choice}).
-We claim that the correct gauge transformation is $A = A^{(0)} - dh$, with $h$ given by
+The correct gauge transformation is $A = A^{(0)} - dh$, with $h$ given by